trinodb/trino.io/_posts/2021-01-04-migrating-from-prestosql-to-trino.md

 The URL prefix for the JDBC driver now starts with `jdbc:trino:` instead of `jdbc:presto:`.
-This means that any client applications using the JDBC driver needs to update their connection configuration.
+This means that any client applications using the JDBC driver need to update their connection configuration.
 The old prefix is still supported, but will be removed in a future release.

 The class name of the driver is now `io.trino.jdbc.TrinoDriver`.
 This is